Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Challenges and limitations

 \section{Challenges and limitations}

 A general mathematical foundation of polarization calibration has been provided by \citet{Hamaker2000} and a more recent review is available in \citet{Smirnov2011}.
-While a general prescription has been available, the complexity of the problem and its compute heavy nature have restricted most commonly available implementations to make some simplifying assumptions.
+While a general prescription has been available, the complexity of the problem and its computation-heavy nature have restricted most commonly available implementations to make some simplifying assumptions.
 This is an active area of research, especially in view of the upcoming ambitious facilities like the SKA, and new algorithms and implementations are being developed by multiple groups across the world \citep[e.g.][etc.]{Smirnov2011,Mitchell2008,stefcal2014,cubical2018}.
-This section lists the challenges of low frequency solar observation and the limitation of conventional algorithms and earlier attempts.
+This section lists the challenges of low-frequency solar observation and the limitation of conventional algorithms and earlier attempts.